agonzalezro/python-opensubtitles/README.md

     ...     video = 'Dark.City.1998.Directors.Cut.BRRip.H264.AAC.5.1ch.Gopo.mp4'
     ...     subtitle = 'Dark.City.1998.Directors.Cut.BRRip.H264.AAC.5.1ch.Gopo.srt'

-# First steps
+## First steps

-Typicall import and creation of the OpenSubitles wrapper.
+Example for a typical import and creation of the OpenSubitles wrapper:

     >>> from pythonopensubtitles.opensubtitles import OpenSubtitles
     >>> os = OpenSubtitles()

-# Login
+## Login

-To most of the OpenSubtitles methods you must send a token, this token is given to you by the api after the use of the login method.
+For most OpenSubtitles methods you must send a token.
+This token is given to you by the API after the use of the login method.

-    >>> token = os.login('bad@mail.com', 'badpassword')
+    >>> token = ost.login('bad@mail.com', 'badpassword')
     >>> assert token == None
-    >>> token = os.login(Test.username, Test.password)
+    >>> token = ost.login(Test.username, Test.password)
     >>> assert type(token) == str

-This token will be saved as an attrib of the OpenSubtitle class, so you don't need to send it always to the methods.
+The token will be saved as an attribute of the OpenSubtitle class, so you don't need to send it again when using other methods.

-# Creating a video hash
+## Creating a video hash

-To search subtitles, upload subtitles... a video hash token must be provided.
-You can find a generator under this module utils.
+To search for subtitles for a specific file, a hash token for this file must be provided.
+You can find a file hash generator in this module's `utils`.

     >>> from pythonopensubtitles.utils import File
     >>> f = File(path.join(Test.path, Test.video))
     >>> hash = f.get_hash()
     >>> assert type(hash) == str

-# Getting video size
+## Getting video size

     >>> size = f.size
     >>> assert type(size) == str  # As str is easier to deal with long sizes
     >>> assert long(size)  # But even being a string, it can be casted

-# Search subtitles
+## Search for subtitles

-If you search for a subtitle you will receive a list of all the subtitles saved at server.
+If you do a simple search for a subtitle, you will receive a list of all matching subtitles saved on the server.

-    >>> data = os.search_subtitles([{'sublanguageid': 'all', 'moviehash': hash, 'moviebytesize': size}])
+    >>> data = ost.search_subtitles([{'sublanguageid': 'all', 'moviehash': hash, 'moviebytesize': size}])
     >>> assert type(data) == list

-# Getting the IMDB id
+## Getting the IMDb ID

-The info that you got on the method above provides you a imdb id, you must get it to try to upload subtitles.
+The info you received with the search method also includes an IMDb ID, which you need if you want to try to upload subtitles.

     >>> imdb_id = int(data[0].get('IDMovieImdb'))
     >>> assert type(imdb_id) == int

-# Search a movie at IMDB
+## Search for a movie on IMDb

-If you don't know the imdb (perhaps the film is very new and it doesn't have subtitles yet), you can search it providing the film name.
+If you don't know the IMDb ID and cannot get it through opensubtitles.org – perhaps the film is very new and no-one has uploaded any subtitles for it yet –, you can search for it directly in IMDb's database by providing the film's name.

-    >>> data = os.search_movies_on_imdb(Test.name)
+    >>> data = ost.search_movies_on_imdb(Test.name)
     >>> assert type(data) == dict

-# Get MD5 from a subtitle
+## Get MD5 for a subtitle file

-To know if the subtitle was uploaded correctly, a md5 of the file must be provided.
+To make sure a subtitle was uploaded correctly, an MD5 hash of the file must be provided.

     >>> from pythonopensubtitles.utils import get_md5
     >>> md5 = get_md5(path.join(Test.path, Test.subtitle))
     >>> assert type(md5) == str

-# Try to upload subtitles
+## Upload of subtitles

+### Check for existence of subtitle first

-Before upload a subtitle you always need to check if it exists on the database:
+Before uploading a subtitle, you always need to check if it already exists on opensubtitles.org:

     >>> params = [{'cd1': [{'submd5hash': md5,
     ...                     'subfilename': Test.subtitle,
     ...                     'moviehash': hash,
     ...                     'moviebytesize': size}]}]
-    >>> already_in_db = os.try_upload_subtitles(params)
+    >>> already_in_db = ost.try_upload_subtitles(params)
     >>> assert type(already_in_db) == bool

-# Upload subtitles
+### Actual file upload

-If the subtitle isn't on the database yet, you can upload it with the method ``upload_subtitles``.
+If the subtitle does not yet exist on opensubtitles.org, you can upload it with the method ``upload_subtitles``.
+For this, you can take the ``cd1`` parameters from the method for checking for the existence of a subtitle.

-You can take the ``cd1`` params from the method above, but for the documentation is more clear do it this way:
+For documentation purposes, it is more clear to do it this way:

     >>> from pythonopensubtitles.utils import get_gzip_base64_encoded
     >>> if not already_in_db: